-The Intermediate level focuses on interactions in routine social and academic activities and discussions using familiar topics, creative constructions, and a degree of unpredictability to include a selection of conversational starters and responses.
-Students will understand and respond to main ideas and supporting details beyond the sentence level in reading, writing, and listening.
+IEP 3Intermediate Level Session A234 hrs(FOG 3, Units 1 - 16)The Intermediate level focuses on interactions in routine social and condemic activities and dis details beyond the sentence level in reading, writing, and listening.
 The curriculum facilitates development of grammatical competence with various sentence patterns and understanding of contextually appropriate vocabulary.
 Attention is focused on comparing and contrasting aspects of different cultures, as well as displaying sensitivity to other students' ideas and practices.
 The two sessions are independent from each other; however, Session B follows Session A as far as course content is concerned.
 Session A progresses through the first part of "Focus on Grammar 3" student book, Session B completes the second part of the book.